Turkish Brigade: Background

-On 29 June 1950 the Republic of Turkey replied to the United Nations Resolution 83 requesting military aid to South Korea, following the attack by North Korea on 25 June.
+On 29 June 1950, the Republic of Turkey replied to the United Nations Resolution 83 requesting military aid to South Korea, following the attack by North Korea on 25 June.
 The cable stated: "Turkey is ready to meet his responsibilities."
-On 25 July 1950 Turkey decided to send a brigade, comprising three infantry battalions, an artillery battalion and auxiliary units, to fight under UN Command against North Korea and subsequently the People's Republic of China.
+On 25 July 1950, Turkey decided to send a brigade, comprising three infantry battalions, an artillery battalion and auxiliary units, to fight under UN Command against North Korea and subsequently the People's Republic of China.
 Turkey was the second country to answer the UN call, after the United States.

 Three different Turkish Brigades served in the Korean War.
 The core of the 1st Turkish Brigade was the 241st Infantry Regiment based at Ayaş, which was supplemented with volunteers to raise it to brigade level.
-Brigadier General Tahsin Yazıcı, a veteran of the Gallipoli Campaign, commanded the 1st Brigade.
+Brigadier General Tahsin Yazıcı, a veteran of the Gallipoli campaign, commanded the 1st Brigade.

 The 1st Turkish Brigade consisted of three battalions, commanded by Major Imadettin Kuranel, Major Mithat Ulunu, and Major Lutfu Bilgon.
 The Turkish Armed Forces Command (TAFC) was a regimental combat team with three infantry battalions, along with supporting artillery and engineers.
 It was the only brigade-sized unit attached permanently to a U.S. division throughout the Korean War.

-Brigadier General Tahsin Yazici was highly regarded in the Turkish military establishment.
+Brigadier General Tahsin Yazıcı was highly regarded in the Turkish military establishment.
 He stepped down a rank in order to command the first contingent of Turks in the Korean War.
 While there were cultural and religious differences between Turkish and American troops, both were disciplined forces capable of adapting.
 However, there was a language barrier that was more difficult to overcome.
 General Yazici did not speak English, and Americans had overlooked the difficulty the language barrier would present.